 The Right Cross

 The Right Cross happens when a vehicle pulls out of an alley, side street, parking lot or a driveway to the right of the cyclist.
 The hazardous situation is the cyclist has passed the front of the vehicle causing the vehicle to hit the bike.
 The vehicle may pull out so far that it blocks the biker’s right of way, giving the slightest chance the bike would have time to stop and avoid colliding into the side of the car.

 Being more visible is always in a bicyclist’s best interest.
 Add a flashing light or a headlight of the front of the bike and using it during the day will help you be more visible.
 Wearing bright clothing can also help bicyclists to be more visible.
 Cyclists should be defensive drivers by anticipating vehicles pulling out in front of them or pulling out to the right of them.
 Always try to make eye contact with the driver ensuring that you are seen.
 Be prepared to swerve or stop in the event the driver does not see you.

 Violated Laws By The Driver

 The vehicle driver is usually careless or negligent for failing to yield to the bicyclist’s right of way.
 People riding bicycles are given the rights of a motor vehicle.
 They also are responsible for the laws that apply to a vehicle driver.
-Cyclist and vehicle drivers both need to follow the traffic laws.
+Cyclists and vehicle drivers both need to follow traffic laws.
 Watching for the care to yourself and others on the road is a duty all bicyclists and motorists share.